-Corvallis is designated as a Gold-level community due to the city’s outstanding planning practices, strong support and engagement from the city’s leadership, and long history for providing a pedestrian friendly environment.
-Highlights of Corvallis‘s application include:
+Corvallis is designated as a Gold-level community due to the city’s outstanding planning practices, strong support and engagement from the city’s leadership, and long history of providing a pedestrian-friendly environment.
+Highlights of Corvallis‘ application include:

-- By supporting a full time bicycle pedestrian coordinator, Corvallis has demonstrated its commitment to pedestrian transportation.
+- By supporting a full-time active transportation specialist, Corvallis has demonstrated its commitment to pedestrian transportation.
 Dedicated citizens, such as members of the Bicycle and Pedestrian Advisory Board, Access Benton County advocacy group, Corvallis Safe Routes to School Committee, the Corvallis Sustainability Coalition’s Transportation Action Team, all contribute to the implementation of pedestrian projects, supplemented by extensive public input.

 - The success of Corvallis’s infrastructure and programs is apparent through its impressively high mode share and low pedestrian crash rate.
 In 2020, the Corvallis City Council formally adopted a Vision Zero resolution and placed special emphasis on the already high proportion of residents who walk and bike to work.

 - The Police Department conducts annual crosswalk enforcement in the fall.
 Officers, acting as decoys, attempt to cross a street and educate and/or ticket motorists (and occasionally bicyclists) for violations of pedestrian ordinances.